Deadlines

 Award Details

-This award is one of the Project-Based Exploration for the Advancement of Knowledge (PEAK) Experiences Awards.
-Please review the PEAK Experiences Awards overview page to see the entire list of experiences and determine which one is right for you; our list of Frequently Asked Questions about the PEAK Experiences Awards might also be helpful.
+This fellowship is one of the Project-Based Exploration for the Advancement of Knowledge (PEAK) Fellowships.
+Please review the PEAK Fellowships overview page to see the entire list of experiences and determine which one is right for you; our list of Frequently Asked Questions about the PEAK Fellowships might also be helpful.

 You’re interested in questions that may lie outside of your domain of study or outside the bounds of what can be accomplished while you are enrolled in classes.
-This award is for big thinkers who want to spend at least nine weeks of the summer making their mark – either by moving outside their disciplines or by making bold discoveries within them through full-time exploration.
+This fellowship is for big thinkers who want to spend at least ten weeks of the summer making their mark – either by moving outside their disciplines or by making bold discoveries within them through full-time exploration.

 If you’re working outside of your discipline, your task is to convince us of the importance of the problem you’re interested in tackling and the uniqueness of the perspective you bring to bear.
 Then, convince us you’re the right person to carry it out by making connections between your expertise and what you want to know, crafting a clear plan of action, and enlisting the help of a mentor who can help you shape a feasible and powerful project.

-PEAK Experiences Awards are not able to support internal or external Co-op projects.
+PEAK Fellowships are not able to support internal or external Co-op projects.
+The deadline to apply for a Trail-Blazer award is March 15.

 Internal Award